QiyangYan/ClutterDexGrasp/README.md

 ![](media/fig1.jpg)
 ______________________________________________________________________
 </div>
 Dexterous grasping in cluttered scenes presents significant challenges due to diverse object geometries, occlusions, and potential collisions.
 Existing methods primarily focus on single-object grasping or grasp-pose prediction without interaction, which are insufficient for complex, cluttered scenes.
 Recent vision-language-action models offer a potential solution but require extensive real-world demonstrations, making them costly and difficult to scale.

-We revisit the **sim-to-real transfer pipeline** and develop key techniques enabling **zero-shot deployment** in the real world while maintaining robust generalization.
+To address these limitations, we revisit the sim-to-real transfer pipeline and develop key techniques that enable zero-shot deployment in reality while maintaining robust generalization.

-**ClutterDexGrasp** is a **two-stage teacher-student framework** for **closed-loop target-oriented dexterous grasping** in cluttered scenes:

-- **Teacher policy** trained in simulation using **clutter density curriculum learning**.
-- **Novel scene representation** combining geometry and spatial embeddings.
-- **Safety curriculum** for collision-minimized behaviors.
-- **Student policy**: a **3D diffusion policy (DP3)** distilled from the teacher via imitation learning.
-- Operates on **partial point cloud observations** for robust closed-loop control.
+We propose **ClutterDexGrasp** a two-stage teacher-student framework for closed-loop target-oriented dexterous grasping in cluttered scenes.
+The framework features a teacher policy trained in simulation using clutter density curriculum learning, incorporating both a novel geometry- and spatially-embedded scene representation and a comprehensive safety curriculum, enabling general, dynamic, and safe grasping behaviors.
+Through imitation learning, we distill the teacher's knowledge into a student 3D diffusion policy (DP3) that operates on partial point cloud observations.

-This is, to our knowledge, the **first zero-shot sim-to-real closed-loop system** for target-oriented dexterous grasping in cluttered scenes.
+To the best of our knowledge, this represents the **first zero-shot sim-to-real closed-loop system** for target-oriented dexterous grasping in cluttered scenes, demonstrating robust performance across diverse objects and layouts.

 ---